ByteToHex/VRF-scaffold-stylus/readme.md

 ## **Stylus VRF Consumer Lottery & ERC20 Reward System**

+### **2025-11-09 Updates**

+In an effort to improve deployment efficiency and security, the contracts were migrated from **Rust/Stylus** to **Solidity**.
+This migration has several significant improvements:

+**Migration to Solidity & Foundry:**
+- The entire contract system was rewritten in Solidity, replacing the original Rust/Stylus implementation
+- **Foundry** was adopted as the compilation framework, which provided **much faster deployment times** compared to the Stylus toolchain
+- The Solidity contracts can be found in `packages/solidity/contracts/`:
+  - `VrfConsumer.sol` - Main VRF consumer contract implementing the lottery system
+  - `ERC20Example.sol` - ERC20 token contract for reward distribution

+**Security Enhancements:**
+- The Solidity implementation uses **OpenZeppelin standards** for enhanced security:
+  - `Ownable` for access control
+  - `ReentrancyGuard` for protection against reentrancy attacks
+  - `ERC20`, `ERC20Burnable`, and `ERC20Capped` for token functionality
+- A test suite was developed using Foundry, including:
+  - End-to-end tests (`VrfConsumerE2E.t.sol`)
+  - Integration tests (`VrfConsumerIntegration.t.sol`)
+  - Reentrancy protection tests (`VrfConsumerReentrancy.t.sol`)

+**Frontend Adaptation:**
+- The frontend has been updated to interact with the new Solidity contracts
+- All contract interactions now use the Solidity ABI instead of the Stylus interface

+**Known Issue:**
+- Despite the migration and improvements, **the bug where VRF requests are never fulfilled by ChainLink still remains unresolved**.
+Requests are successfully sent to the VRF wrapper, but the `rawFulfillRandomWords` callback is never triggered by ChainLink's oracle network.
+This issue persists across both the original Stylus deployment and the new Solidity version.
+It may be related to underlying VRF wrapper configuration or network-specific ChainLink setup.

+---

 ### **Purpose**

 This project implements a **provably fair on-chain lottery** using **Chainlink VRF V2+** and **Stylus (Arbitrum)**.